 #9) Once your test is complete, add an endpoint as in the demoshop example above, and then execute your test.

 Ranorex Webtestit works on Windows, Mac, and Linux.
 It integrates with tools like TFS, Jenkins, Jira, Git, TestRail, and TravisCI using the command line interface.

 If you are using (or thinking about using) Selenium WebDriver, then you should definitely check out Ranorex Webtestit.
-It will, in turn, save your time upfront, by setting up your test project for you.
+It will, in turn, save you time upfront by setting up your test project for you.

-It will save your time with every web test that you build, through the automatic application of the Page Object model, reduction of boilerplate code, web element locator generation, and much more.
+It will save you time with every web test that you build, through the automatic application of the Page Object model, reduction of boilerplate code, web element locator generation, and much more.